Robust Instance Optimal Phase-Only Compressed Sensing: Main Results

-We first consider pre-sign small dense noise $\btau \in\mathbb{C}^m$ obeying $\|\btau\|_\infty \le \tau_0$, that is, observations given by $\breve{\bz}= \bz + \btau$.\footnote{We emphasize that the only constraint on $\btau$ is a small enough max norm; under this constraint, it can be generated by an adversary having full knowledge of $(\bPhi,\bx)$. } This has been treated in \cite[Sec.
+We first consider post-sign small dense noise $\btau \in\mathbb{C}^m$ obeying $\|\btau\|_\infty \le \tau_0$, that is, observations given by $\breve{\bz}= \bz + \btau$.\footnote{We emphasize that the only constraint on $\btau$ is a small enough max norm; under this constraint, it can be generated by an adversary having full knowledge of $(\bPhi,\bx)$. } This has been treated in \cite[Sec.
 IV]{jacques2021importance} and \cite[Thm.
 3]{chen2023uniform}.
-We reproduce the result and proof here to demonstrate the two-step analysis for noisy PO-CS from \cite{jacques2021importance}: \begin{itemize} \item[(1)] Show the RIP of $\bA_{\breve{\bz}}$---based on the RIP of $\bA_{\bz}$ (Corollary \ref{coro1}) we only need to control the impact of noise; \item[(2)] Estimate $\|\bA_{\breve{\bz}}\bx^\star-\be_1\|_2$, which is the noise level in the resulting linear compressed sensing problem, to indicate the choice of $\epsilon$ in (\ref{eq:nbp}). \end{itemize}
+We reproduce the result here as an illustration of the applicability of Lemma \ref{lem:specializede}.

 \begin{theorem}[Post-sign noise] Consider PO-CS of a fixed $\bx\in \Sigma^{n,*}_s$ from $\breve{\bz}=\sign(\bPhi\bx)+\btau$ with $\btau$ obeying $\|\btau\|_\infty \le \tau_0 \le\frac{1}{36}$.
 If $m\ge C_1s\log(\frac{en}{s})$ with large enough $C_1$, then the estimator $\bx^\sharp=\frac{\hat{\bx}}{\|\hat{\bx}\|_2}$, with $\hat{\bx}$ being solved from $\Delta(\bA_{\breve{\bz}};\be_1;\frac{5\tau_0}{2})$ in (\ref{eq:nbp}), satisfies